jianada-qianzheng/Transcibe-Demo/README.md

 Test:

-    After download, and isntalled python on your computer, open this project on VS code, and run command line below to run the api:
+    Clone my repo from github and use main branch, and isntalled python on your computer, and run command line in the project folder and below to run the api:

     cd app